 With the CDC now recommending the use of cloth face coverings to help slow the spread of coronavirus, there’s a new campaign that’s been launched to mitigate the shortage.
 Sew Dat encourages those with a sewing machine to make these face coverings and donate to this cause so that public employees and essential workers may have access to them.
 Essential business owners and employees can also request coverings through this site.

 The Junior League of New Orleans launched its diaper bank in 2014 and is now needed more than ever.
 Purchase diapers and have them delivered to the bank via Amazon, or consider making a monetary donation to the fund.
 Diaper donations can also be dropped off to JLNO Headquarters (4319 Carondelet St.) on Tuesdays from 9 a.m. to 2 p.m.

-In addition to food and cleaning/ sanitation supplies donations that anyone can drop off Monday through Friday, 7:30 a.m to 5 p.m. at their Elmwood location, Second Harvest is also looking for volunteers to help sort, package, and distribute the donated items.
+Second Harvest is looking for volunteers to help sort, package, and distribute the donated items.
 As the need grows for food, so too does the need for volunteers.
 Opportunities exist across the New Orleans area as well as at their Elmwood warehouse (700 Edwards Ave.).

 United Way of Southeastern Louisiana and Hands on New Orleans have partnered to create the city’s leading volunteer center during the coronavirus pandemic.
-Volunteer needs include meal packagers for senior citizens at the New Orleans Culinary & Hospitality Institute, meal delivery drivers, and virtual volunteering including mentoring students and calling seniors.
+Volunteer needs include meal delivery drivers and working in a garden.
 All volunteers follow critical health and safety protocols to maintain safety.